swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 and sign up for any event that is less than one month away.

-To register, click on the event you are interested in and use the following code on the Eventbrite page: [INSERT CODE].
+To register, click on the event you are interested in and use the following code on the Eventbrite page: [INSERT CODE]. **Please do not share this code.**
 Registration for open training applicants begins one month before each event, and closes one week before each event.

 We will send you a reminder at the beginning of each month, but you can register for an event at any time, provided it is no more than one month away.